dejan/auto_html/README.md

 # AutoHtml

 AutoHtml is a collection of filters that transforms plain text into HTML code.
+See [live demo](https://autohtml.rors.org).

 ## Installation